thunderbird/thunderbird-notes/README.md

     * changed
     * fixed
     * unresolved: This will appear in a separate "Known Issues" list.
+* `bugs`: This is a list of bug numbers associated with the note.
+They appear on Beta release notes and when using the preview script.
 * `group`: This is optional.
 If added, it will associate the note with the subheading in the "groups" list in the Release dictionary.
 Notes with no group set always go in the first unlabeled section of Known Issues.
 Groups are currently ignored in the Unresolved Issues.

 Each string variable in the YAML file can be defined with quotes, without quotes, or using the two text block operators `>` and `|`.